 The hike down into the canyon is absolutely gorgeous and enchanting.
 I kept expecting some forest fairies to prance across our path, but we weren't so lucky.
 When we got down to the stream there was a couple of logs thrown across it and I said it can't possible be across there so we took a right up a STEEEEP hill.
 Once we got up to the top, nope, we looked over the ridge and there was our car.
 Do not take the right trail, it's a horse trail.
 Yah, we were kind of bummed on that but we turned around and went across the log bridge.

 It was such an awesome, SHORT hike.
 It was perfect for all of us; especially after hiking Grouse Loop.
 It was well shaded, cool and not strenuous at all.
-There were a few bridge crossings, with a couple of them being just logs thrown over the warer and Olivia mastered them like a boss.
-She started getting upset because she thought we would find Bigfoot, but f course, once we got there Bigfoot was nowhere to be seen.
-I was kind of upset that he wasn't there, but it was still fun to see what the old miner, Perry Lovell built to catch him.
+There were a few bridge crossings, with a couple of them being just logs thrown over the water and Olivia mastered them like a boss.
+She started getting upset because she thought we would find Bigfoot, and of course, once we got there Bigfoot was nowhere to be seen, but it was still fun to see what the old miner, Perry Lovell built to catch him.
 The best description I found for the history of the trap is here.

 We had a really great day and checked off another of our southern Oregon bucket list.
 My dad, Gary and I have lived here for over 20 years and we had never been there so it was fun to finally get out there together.
 The kids also enjoyed themselves immensely.
 Who knows, next time we go maybe we will get lucky and see Bigfoot!

 If you want to go, head to Applegate Lake and pass Hart-Tish Park.
 Right before you cross the bridge is Collings Mountain Trail.
 If you can, park there on the right or left side.
-Don't forget!
-You must stay to the left and cross the creek.
+Don't forget! once you get down the hill you must stay to the left and cross the creek.
 It is only 3/4 of a mile in with no real incline.

 Where should we go next?
 Give us some ideas…everytime we check something off we add 2 or 3 more things, and we love it.
 That's what is so great about southern Oregon; the possiblities are endless!